-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, one of the seven program performance objectives was not met and the agency was not in compliance with contractual program objectives.
+See finding #1 in the Findings and Recommendations section of the report for more details.